wpmetabox/docs/_docs/rwmb-field-class.md

 ## Overview

 In Meta Box plugin, each field is built by a PHP class `RWMB_{$field_type}_Field`.
 This class extends the prime class - `RWMB_Field`.
 In other words, `RWMB_Field` is the prime class from which all fields are built on. `RWMB_Field` has all necessary methods for fields to use.
-Fields can overwrite these methods, change them for specific needs or add more methods if necessary. [box]**Note**: All methods of this class (and its descendants) are **static**.
-It will make all fields use the same code instead of creating multiple class instances, thus increase plugin's performance.[/box]
+Fields can overwrite these methods, change them for specific needs or add more methods if necessary.

+{% include alert.html type="info" content="All methods of this class (and its descendants) are **static**.
+It will make all fields use the same code instead of creating multiple class instances, thus increase plugin's performance." %}

 ## Class methods